 - Visit Villa Hartenstein and ‘experience’ the horrors of the Battle of Arnhem.

 - Learn about the significance of the Battle of Arnhem through documents, photographs and videos.

 Airborne Museum ‘Hartenstein’ in Oosterbeek: there is no better place to go to learn about the Battle of Arnhem of September 1944, housed in the impressive 19th century Villa Hartenstein (former headquarters of the British command during the battle), offers on 1700 square metres an exiting view on this history.
 In the completely renewed presentation stories of British, Polish and German soldiers come to life, as well as those of civilians who lived in agony.

-The museum shows a large collection authentic wapenry, documents, films and pictures.
+The museum shows a large collection authentic weaponry, documents, films and pictures.
 In the Airborne Experience, covering 900 square metres, for which the museum received several awards, you find yourself in the middle of the battle.
 It is a truly gripping experience where the war comes very close.